 Although the literal meaning of laminectomy is ‘excision of the lamina’, a conventional laminectomy involves excision of the posterior spinal ligament and some or all of the spinous process

-Laminectomy is most commonly done in lumbar spine.
-It is done less often in cervical spine and even more rarely in thoracic.
+Laminectomy is most commonly done in the lumbar spine.
+It is done less often in the cervical spine and even more rarely in thoracic.

 Depending on the disease levels, the laminectomy may be done for a single vertebra or multiple levels.